 Cons: The pockets are small-ish, so when it comes to hydration, you're probably stuck with just an energy shot in your cleavage.
-Plus, the sizes only go up to a 38-40C cup, so larger-busted ladies are unsupported (literally and figuratively).

 Keeping your water close to your center of gravity is both convenient and comfortable and the harness keeps everything in place.

 Pros: Water bottles are strapped to your back for maximum convenience along with plenty of storage.
 You also have the comfort of a pack, but bottles are easier to wash and replace.
 (Orange Mud, $135)